-The multitude of projects, programming and partnerships of the initiative are examples of strengthening and flourishing Indigenous innovation – Anishinaabek aadziwin and gikdendaaswin.
-In an era of reconciliation, it is necessary for Indigenous youth to see their realities as protectors and stewards of the land, reflected throughout Mnidoo-Gamii.
-It is a human right for Anishinabek youth to be Anishinabek.
+The multitude of projects, programming, and partnerships of the initiative are examples of Indigenous innovation.
+In an era of reconciliation, it is necessary for Indigenous youth to see their realities as caretakers of the land reflected throughout Mnidoo-Gamii.
+It is a human right for Anishinaabek youth to be Anishinaabe.